nirlavi/vsts-helpers/README.md

  - apiUser - The user associated with the PAT created
  - personalAccessToken - The PAT..
+ - account - VSTS account : {account}.visualstudio.com
+ - teamProject - The team project the Repository belongs to

 **Powershell Task** - You can then add a (inline) Powershell task after your VSTest tasks.